JohnIsutsa/savannah_api/README.md

 ## Features
 - REST APIs for managing customers and orders
 - Authentication and authorization via OpenID Connect
-- Integration with Africa's Talking SMS gateway for sending SMS alerts to customers
+- Integration with Twilio's Talking SMS gateway for sending SMS alerts to customers
 - Secure handling of sensitive data
 - Unit tests with coverage checking
 - Continuous Integration and Continuous Deployment (CI/CD) setup